3 min|Dr. Jam Caleda

 Adrenal Cortex Hormones

 - Cortisol is our main regulatory hormone for our blood sugar levels, resistance to stress, and has anti-inflammatory effects.
 It effects all tissues of our body and if secreted in dysfunctional levels (either too high or too low) can have significant detrimental effects on us.

 - Androgens are a group of hormones that mainly include Dehydroepiandrosterone (DHEA) and androstenedione.
-These hormones function primarily to increase testosterone levels, reduce inflammation, lower cholesterol, and improve memory and mood.
+These hormones function primarily to increase memory and mood levels, reduce inflammation, memory and mood, and improve memory and mood.

 - Aldosterone controls blood volume and electrolyte concentration in the body.
 It does this by regulating how much fluid and electrolytes we retain and excrete through the kidneys.

 Adrenal Medulla HormonesEpinephrine and norepinephrine are also known as adrenaline.
 These are our fight or flight hormones.
 They are important because they allow to respond to stressful stimuli.
 They prepare our body’s to either fight or flee from situations.

 Adrenal fatigue is not a recognized medical diagnosis like Cushing’s disease or Addison’s disease but more of a syndrome used to describe suboptimal secretions of the adrenal hormone glands.
 It is a functional diagnosis, meaning that it may drastically reduce quality of life but not be directly life threatening.
 It occurs when we are exposed to prolonged periods of emotional, mental, physical, or environmental stresses and can manifest as many different types of presentations.

 The most common symptoms include: